wandeltn/hugo-homepage-nsw-abi/content/post/privacy-policy/index.md

 ## Introduction

-At Abi 2026 , d/b/a Niklas Wandelt ("us", "we", "our" or the "Company") we value your privacy and the importance of safeguarding your data.
+At Abi 2026 , d/b/a Niklas Wandelt ("us", "we", "our") we value your privacy and the importance of safeguarding your data.
 This Privacy Policy (the "Policy") describes our privacy practices for the activities set out below.
 As per your rights, we inform you how we collect, store, access, and otherwise process information relating to individuals.
 In this Policy tion relating to individuals.
 In this Policy, personal data ("Personal Data") refers to any information that on its own, or in combination with other available information, can identify an individual.

 We are committed to protecting your privacy in accordance with the highest level of privacy regulation.
 As such, we follow the obligations under the below regulations: